bwaismeyer/MOS_demo/README.md

 complex relative to your data.
 You should probably simplify your model, though you can also increase the number of allowed weights (e.g., multinom(..., MaxNWts = 3000)).

+5. Can't find your AWS instance when you login to console: The instances are region specific.
+While logged into the AWS console, look in the upper right hand corner and check out what region you're logged into.
+Switch through the regions until you the region that is hosting your instance (or until you're confident it's not there at all).